ebi-pf-team/genome-properties/docs/flatfile.rst

 ---------

 The FASTA file includes a fasta sequence for each constituent step of the property.
 The file is formatted such that each individual block of fasta sequence includes a descriptive header line, in the format provided by UniProt.
-The appropriate step number is then added to this header line as shown below.
+The appropriate step number is then added to this header line in parenthesis, as shown below.

 .. code-block::